Click here to skip navigation bar.

 Diabetes is a serious health problem that affects thousands of Americans and many Atlantic County residents.

-Click on each title below for more information compiled from the Centers for Disease Control:
+Click on each title below for more information:

 Q. What is diabetes?